 Ah, cornstarch… the multi-purpose power product that’s a savior for dog owners and professional groomers alike!
 Did you know you can treat tangles and cuts with cornstarch?
 When you bathe a dog with mats, the mats only grow tighter around the skin.
 The water actually makes it worse!
 Meanwhile, cornstarch helps loosen tangles before hair brushing.

-This floury-substance is also great for deodorizing.
+This floury substance is also great for deodorizing your pet.
 You know the doggy smell—it’s distinct and unavoidable with most breeds.
 But when you have a particularly strong smelling doggo, they might need some help smelling fresh again.
 Cornstarch is a particularly effective dry bath.
-This non-toxic budget product absorbs excess oil and soothes itchiness when applied all the way down to the skin.
+This non-toxic budget product absorbs excess oil and soothes itchiness when applied to the surface of the skin (going beneath the fur).

 Granted, cornstarch isn’t a fix-all.
 Foul body odor is usually a symptom of an infection.
 If the scent persists, it’s time to visit the vet!

 4. Brush their teeth

 Speaking of a smelly odor, when a dog’s breath smells, you’ll want to pay attention, too!
 Yes, some parsley here and there can freshen up your dog’s breath.
 But the best way to tackle bad breath is to go to the source!
 Brushing your dog’s teeth keeps its pearly whites clean and prevents tooth decay.

 Use a soft toothbrush and special toothpaste made just for dogs.
 Human toothpaste is not suitable for them.
 Even we aren’t supposed to swallow Colgate or Crest toothpaste!
 And it’s even worse our dogs who will swallow it since they don’t know to spit it out.
 Remember to get your toothpaste in an enticing flavor….
 Pork and poultry?
 Yes, please!

 Sometimes a dog may be guarded when it comes to its mouth.
 If your dog is wary of having its teeth brushed regularly, it’s not the end of the world!
 Many chew toys in the market nowadays can help clean teeth as well.